dazhongli/Constitutive-Models/settlement_assessment.md

 The assumption of a constant coefficient of consolidation is reasonable due to the opposing effects of increasing stiffness and decreasing permeability as the void ratio decreases.
 These effects tend to balance each other out.
 However, it is important to note that this assumption was initially made to simplify the solution of the system.

-In the Plaxis, a generic term $c_k$ is adopted instead of $c_c$ in Eq.(\ref{eq_k_change}).
-Typically, detailed permeability measurements are rarely conducted in practical applications.
+In the Plaxis, a generic term $c_k$ is adopted instead of $c_c$ in Eq.(\ref{eq_k_change}) as this void ratio dependency was meant for a more general purpose.
+Typically, for consolidation of soft clay, detailed permeability measurements are rarely conducted in practical applications.
 Therefore, it is recommended to enable this advanced function in order to ensure consistency with conventional assumptions, despite the limited availability of comprehensive permeability data.

 $$
 \begin{equation}[label@eq_delta_e]